SeshadriRC/documentation/Ansible/Readme.md

 - [Ansible gather Facts](https://spacelift.io/blog/ansible-facts)

-module: debug, assert, group_by, setup, set_fact
+**module:** debug, assert, group_by, setup, set_fact
-parameters: fail_msg

-debug:
-Ansible module used to display information
+- debug is a Ansible module used to display information
+- set_fact is an Ansible module.
+Its job is to create a new variable (fact) during playbook execution.

+**parameters:** fail_msg, key

+- The key parameter is used by the group_by module to specify the name of the group that Ansible should create.

 | Module        | Common Parameters                 |
 | ------------- | --------------------------------- |